luizof/Arraiadolowis3/README.md

 `http://localhost:3000/lineup.html` for the lineup editor, `http://localhost:3000/reset.html` to reset all data.

+### Data persistence

+All scoreboard information is automatically saved to a `data.json` file in the project root.
+The server loads this file on startup and writes changes back to it whenever data is modified, so results persist across restarts.
+If the file does not exist it will be created the first time the server runs.

 ### Background images

 Add your desired slide backgrounds in the `public/backgrounds` directory using the filenames listed above.
 When present, they will automatically be used in the slideshow.